Table of Contents

 - Cho La Pass (5420m) is the gateway to Everest Base Camp (5360m) from the Gokyo Valley.

 - The Trekking Offers a Wonderful Opportunity to View a Wide Variety of Wild Animals and Birds.

-5 days Everest Short Trek is a perfect alternative if you want to trek in Nepal but are short on time or looking for an easier route.
+Five Days Everest Short Trek is a perfect alternative if you want to trek in Nepal but are short on time or looking for an easier route.
 Embark on an adventure in the Himalayas with this short Everest base camp trekking package with us.
-Explore the Everest area in only one week and get the full aesthetic and experiential benefits of your efforts.
+Explore the Everest area in only one week and get your efforts’ full aesthetic and experiential benefits.

 - Best trek for people having a short time

-- One of the easier routes to explore the Mt.
+- One of the more accessible routes to explore the Mt.
 Everest region

 - Enjoy spectacular views of the flight to Lukla from Kathmandu